fisodd/www-fisodd-com/content/info/alexander.rst

 #################

    Excited to find useful news where others may only see heaps of data, even better when creating the right visualization allows others to quickly appreciate the results and understand the effects.

 For more, see
 `my resume </work/cv/AlexanderCarlton_DataAnalystPerformanceDeveloper.pdf>`__
 or
 `my LinkedIn profile <https://www.linkedin.com/in/AlexanderCarlton>`__.

-Some recent projects are available at
+Some projects are available at
 `GitHub <https://www.github.com/fisodd>`__.